 ZF is a 100% subsidiary of CHL, the flagship company of the Zydus Cadila group.
-CHL is the 4th largest pharmaceutical company in India as well as the 4th biggest pharmaceutical company in the United States of America (USA) based on prescription (which is an improvement of three positions from last year) with increase in market share by 0.62% to 4.10% (source: Company).
-CHL is among the top 3 players in pain management, oncology, respiratory and gynaecology therapeutic segments.
-Further, 12 of CHL's brands rank amongst the top 300 pharmaceutical brands in India.
-Moreover, CHL reported Gross Cash Accruals of around Rs.1,983 crore during FY20 (FY; refers to period April 01 to March 31) with modest overall gearing and strong debt coverage indicators.
-Zydus Cadila group, on an average, spends nearly Rs.25-30 crore annually towards Corporate Social Responsibility (CSR) primarily in the education and healthcare sectors.
-During FY20, CHL provided funds of Rs.21.99 crore in the form of CSR contribution to ZF.
+CHL is the 4th largest pharmaceutical company in India as well as the 5th biggest generic-pharmaceutical company in the United States of America (USA) based on prescription (Source: Company).
+According to the management, CHL is the market leader in dermatology and gynaecology in the domestic market, ranked 2nd in pain management and respiratory, 4th in cardiac and gastro-intestinal and 5th in anti-infective therapeutic segment.
+Further, 14 of CHL's brands rank amongst the top 300 pharmaceutical brands in India with nine brands having sales of more than Rs.100 crore (Source: Company).
+Moreover, CHL reported net profit of around Rs.2,185 crore during FY21 with comfortable gearing and strong debt coverage indicators.
+CHL, on an average, spends nearly Rs.25-30 crore annually towards CSR primarily in the education and healthcare sectors.
+During FY21, CHL provided funds of Rs.78.54 crore (P.Y.: Rs.21.99 crore) in the form of CSR contribution (significantly higher than required obligation) to ZF.
+The additional CSR spend by CHL would be available to set-off against future CSR obligation.
 Due to its strong financial profile, CHL is capable of providing any need-based assistance to ZF.
-Further, the management of CHL has also indicated their willingness to extend any need based support to ZF.
+Further, the management of CHL has also indicated their willingness to extend any need-based support to ZF.